OriolAbril/pyMESA/README.md

     sys.path.append('/path/to/pyMESA/')
     import pymesa.tools as pym

+There is also the option of using `PYTHONPATH` instead, see this [link](http://www.mantidproject.org/Using_Modules) for more info.

 Many of the codes use already existing libraries to import and plot data from MESA results:
 - [mesaPlot](https://github.com/rjfarmer/mesaplot)